sarmbruster/hassio-addons/homegear/README.md

 1. Navigate in your Home Assistant frontend to Hass.io -> Add-On Store
 2. Add the repository as [described here](https://home-assistant.io/hassio/installing_third_party_addons/)
-3. Find and install "Homegear" add-on
+3. Find and install "Homegear CUL" add-on

 Don't get nervous after you've hit **Install**.
 Depending on your hardware and network, it may take up to half an hour before Homegear is installed.
 Once it appears in the list of installed add-ons, you'll have to **open** and **start** it.
 I wan't to improve the installation speed soon.

 ## How it works

-A folder named `homegear/` will be added to the `/config` directory of your Hassio installation. `/config` is where all your other Home Assistant config files live as well.
-You can [access it via Samba](https://home-assistant.io/addons/samba/) for example. `/config/homegear` corresponds to `/etc/homegear` in Homegear.
-You will need to add your configuration according to the [Homegear docs](https://doc.homegear.eu/homegear/configuration.html).
+A folder named `homegear/` will be added to the `/config` directory of your Home Assistant installation. `/config` is where all your other Home Assistant config files live as well.

-Homegear usually stores its database and other variable data in `/var/lib/homegear`.
-This directory will be mapped to `/share/homegear/lib` in Hassio. **It is advisable to perform backups of this folder!**
+You can [access it via Samba](https://home-assistant.io/addons/samba/) for example.

-Homegear logs will be in `/share/homegear/log`.
+`/config/homegear` contains the homegear databasee files.

-More informations in the [Wiki](https://github.com/kreativmonkey/hassio-addons/wiki) (soon).
+**It is advisable to perform backups of this folder!**

 ## Limitations

 Works for me™, but your mileage may vary.
-I've tested Homematic/MAX! with an Raspberry Pi 3b+, Raspberry Pi 2b and the Hass.io container and an MAX!
-Cube with [CUL Firmware](https://community.home-assistant.io/t/converting-a-max-cube-to-cul-cun-to-use-with-home-assistant/74218).
+I've tested with a [Home Assistant Blue](https://www.home-assistant.io/blue/) and a [CUL USB Stick](https://shop.busware.de/product_info.php/products_id/29).

 # Contribution